 - Complete the "Application for Admission to Candidacy for the Doctorate" by the end of the 5th semester (see Section II.5; includes completing Ph.D.
-Proposal defense), unless an extension has been approved by the Graduate Committee. - Complete the four required elective courses by the end of the 6th semester (see Section II.1b) - Register as a full-time graduate student each semester (course work and/or research) until the credit hours for candidacy have been accumulated (see Section II.1) and Proposal Defense has been successfully completed, typically by the end of the 5th semester.
+Proposal defense), unless an extension has been approved by the Graduate Committee. - Complete the four required elective courses by the end of the 6th semester (see Section II.1b) - Register for and successfully complete CHE 496: Safety, Ethics, Communication in the spring semester. - Register as a full-time graduate student each semester (course work and/or research) until the credit hours for candidacy have been accumulated (see Section II.1) and Proposal Defense has been successfully completed, typically by the end of the 5th semester.
 Extensions may be granted, but are at the discretion of the Graduate Committee. - Register for and attend Departmental seminars (ChE 455).
 Exceptions for class conflicts will be reviewed on a case by case basis.